Private Sexual Health (GUM) Clinic in London

 Platinum STI Package: Comprehensive Full Screen

 Our most complete package, combining detailed blood and urine testing for a full evaluation of your sexual health.
-GP consultation and Phlebotomy fee is included.
+Doctor consultation and phlebotomy fee included.

 Turnaround time : 4 days